d2l-ai/d2l-en/chapter_preface/index.md

 required to train models efficiently, navigating the pitfalls of numerical computing and getting the most out of available hardware.
-Teaching both the critical thinking skills required to formulate problems, the mathematics to solve them, and the software tools to implement those solutions
+Teaching the critical thinking skills required to formulate problems, the mathematics to solve them, and the software tools to implement those solutions